thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 ```

 So why didn't we just use nesting?
-Extending keeps you from having to write multiple class names on html elements.
-Instead of writing it like the following
+Extending keeps you from having to write multiple class names on html elements instead of writing it like the following

 ```html
 <a class="button primary" href="http://thinkshout.com">ThinkShout</a>